Nov. 14 AI town hall meeting

-All are welcome to join us on Thursday, Aug.
-22, 2019, at 2 p.m. in Building 201, Room 190, for a set of presentations and discussion as part of Argonne’s artificial intelligence (AI) in science and engineering town hall meeting series, hosted by Physical Sciences and Engineering.
+All are welcome to join us on Thursday, Nov.
+14, 2019, at 2 p.m. in Building 241, Room A323, for a presentation and discussion as part of Argonne’s artificial intelligence (AI) in science and engineering town hall meeting series, hosted by Physical Sciences and Engineering.
+Olle Heinonen, MSD (NST), will present “AI Engineering of Nanoscale Materials for A-la-Carte Topology and Transduction.”

 The purpose of the meetings is to build a community and a network of collaborators across divisions and directorates to help catalyze collaborative projects involving development and use of AI in science and engineering.
 This will enable Argonne to capture major anticipated external funding in the scientific areas over the next five years.
 Ideas and discussions shared at these meetings will also help articulate a science-driven strategy for AI applications, and areas where Argonne should claim national and international leadership.